nickf/treasure-hunt/README.md

 Further Considerations
 ======================
-* By default, Geocoder's default lookup for address validation is Yandex, which given testing appears to be somewhat flaky.
+* By default, Geocoder's default lookup for address validation is Nominatim, which given testing appears to be somewhat flaky.
 I would have liked to have spent more time exploring other third-party libraries that can integrate with this gem (particularly Google Maps), but have submitted due to time constraints.
 * The integration tests should cover all API function.
 Unit tests were skipped for some of the model functions but would have been added if more time allowed.
+* Finding a way to mock Geocoder's underlying #geocode call in tests.
 * Some refactoring of variable re-use, particularly in the integration tests, would have also been nice had I had the time.